Inflation, expenses rise sharply as priorities for Americans, poll finds - NewsBreak

 Republicans remain more likely than Democrats to mention the economy and inflation or personal finances and gas prices as top issues, but the sharp changes since December are bipartisan.

-Daniel Collier, a 39-year-old construction worker in Waynesville, Missouri, thinks lowering gas prices should be a priority.Suspect in Yukon family feud shooting dies
+Daniel Collier, a 39-year-old construction worker in Waynesville, Missouri, thinks lowering gas prices should be a priority.What families affected by homicide need most after tragedy

 “It’s hurt me financially,” he said.
 “I worry about being able to pay the rent, pay utilities.”